A GRADUATE DEGREE IN HUMAN FACTORS/ ERGONOMICS **

-A BACHELOR’S DEGREE FROM AN ACCREDITED SCHOOL
+A BACHELORS DEGREE FROM AN ACCREDITED INSTITUTION

 The table below shows the general Educational Requirements you need for certification.
 This table may help you to assess your preparedness for the exam, or give insight into the topics of courses which you need to take.
 We recommend you map out your relevant courses in the application form to determine if you meet the requirements.
 If you need to supplement your background refer to our Educational Resources in our Documents section for guidance on courses*.

 The paper application forms in our Documents page provide the basic framework of the coursework topics with the associated credit hours expected and can be useful for itemizing all of the specific coursework you have completed.
 Below is the education coursework requirement in detail.